1 Department of Anesthesiology and Intensive Care Medicine, University Medicine Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 CH0100022442 OR1 1034.9 1441.3 406.4 5.0 10.2 62 299 43.5 26.0 2721 2031 78.1 462.2 13.7 87.9

 After changing the last anaesthetic gas canister CH0100012088 in OR2, the vaporizer was not refilled.
 Therefore, we retrospectively calculated the sevoflurane consumption for the last four anaesthesia cases utilising the user log entry provided by the Draeger Perseus anaesthesia machine.
-The calculation was done as described in [17].
+The calculation was done as described in Biro et al. with the following formula [17].

 1 0 1.0 3.31 2 0.55